morgan/kohana-deputy/guide/deputy/resources.md

 ## Creating Resources

-ACL_Resource uses a unified construct with the following parameters:
+Deputy_Resource uses a unified construct with the following parameters:

 	$config = array
 	(